luxonis/depthai-python/docs/source/tutorials/ram_usage.rst

 RAM usage
 =========

-All devices have 0.5GB (4Gbit) on-board RAM, which is used for firmware (about 15MB), assets (a few KB up to 100MB+, eg. NN models), and other resources, such as message pools where messages are stored.
+All devices have 512 MiB (4 Gbit) on-board RAM, which is used for firmware (about 15MB), assets (a few KB up to 100MB+, eg. NN models), and other resources, such as message pools where messages are stored.

 If you enable :code:`info` :ref:`logging <depthai_logging>`, you will see how RAM is used: